FOREX-Yen off highs, markets wary of intervention

 "We still think it will take a lot to test the upper edge of what is now an effective $1.41-1.45 range, with offers likely to be thick ahead of $1.45," BNP Paribas analysts wrote in a note.

-"There is really not much more the Fed can do because interest rates are already as low as they can get," said Didi Weinblatt, vice president of mutual fund portfolios at USAA Investments in San Antonio.
-"There is a lot of nervousness, some of which is coming from Europe and I do not see any good solutions."

-Commodity currencies nudged lower after most Asian bourses turned red on global economic worries with the Australian dollar down 0.1 percent at $1.0385, below last week's peak of $1.0601.
+Commodity currencies staged a lukewarm rebound after most Asian bourses eked out modest gains with the Australian dollar up 0.3 percent at $1.0428, still below last week's peak of $1.0601.
 (Additional reporting by Chikafumi Hodo in Tokyo, Masayuki Kitano in Singapore, Ian Chua and Reuters FX analyst Krishna Kumar in Sydney; Editing by Joseph Radford)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)